AnemoFury/Decipher-Radar/README.md

-# Deciper Rader: Fruad detection intelegece
+# Deciper Rader: Fruad detection intelegence

 This project covers OOPS, databases, Java, and basic system design—essential for roles at **Walmart, Amazon, or Snowflake**.